jennalandy/bayesNMF/README.md

 Here, an additional matrix $A$ is estimated, which determines which latent factors are included in the final model. `learned_rank_results$MAP$A` is dimension 1 by `max_N`.
 For each position $n$, a 1 indicates factor $n$ is included, while a 0 indicates the factor was dropped.
 Dropped factors have already been removed from `learned_rank_results$MAP$P` and `learned_rank_results$MAP$E`.

+When learning rank, the model employs hyperprior distributions so that prior parameters are updated at each iteration.

 ### Compare to True or Literature Signatures

 We also include commands to compare estimated signatures to the true signatures matrix to evaluate simulation studies.
 This could also be a set of signatures from literature that we wish to use as a baseline.